BetonQuest/BetonQuest/docs/05-Reference.md

 ```
 In the above example, the option _start_ is extended by both _tonight_ and _today_, both of whom are extended by _main_menu_.
 As _tonight_ has a false condition the _today_ option will win.
 The _start_ option will have the pointers in main_menu added to it just as if they were defined directly in it and the text will be joined together from _today_.
 If you structure your conversation correctly you can make use of this to minimize duplication.

-***
+### Chat Interceptors
+During chat it can be distracting when messages from other players or system message interfere with the dialogue.
+A chat interceptor provides a method of intercepting these message and then playing them back later.

+A default chat interceptor is specified in `config.yml` by setting `default_interceptor`.
+This defaults to `simple` for the simple interceptor.
+The chat interceptor can also be set per conversation though the use of `interceptor` key in the conversation.
+If you have `protocollib` installed then you can use the `packet` interceptor that should intercept anything.

+## Conditions, Events and Objectives

 Conditions, events and objectives are defined with an "instruction string".
 It's a piece of text, formatted in a specific way, containing the instruction for the condition/event/objective.
 Thanks to this string they know what should they do.
 To define the instruction string you will need a reference, few pages below.
 It describes how something behaves and how it should be created.
 All instruction strings are defined in appropriate files, for example all conditions are in _conditions.yml_ config.
 The syntax used to define them looks like this: `name: 'the instruction string containing the data'`.
 Apostrophes are optional in most cases, you can find out when to use them by looking up "YAML syntax" in Google.

-## Chat Interceptors
-During chat it can be distracting when messages from other players or system message interfere with the dialogue.
-A chat interceptor provides a method of intercepting these message and then playing them back later.

-A default chat interceptor is specified in `config.yml` by setting `default_interceptor`.
-This defaults to `simple` for the simple interceptor.
-The chat interceptor can also be set per conversation though the use of `interceptor` key in the conversation.

-## Conditions
+### Conditions

 Conditions are the most versatile and useful tools in creating advanced quests.
 They allow you to control what options are available to player in conversations, how the NPC responds or if the objective will be completed.
 The reference of all possible conditions is down below.